papakowdadson/GithubFinder/README.md

 # GithubFinder
+## Generate and replace token with your personal Github token in the .env

 A react app interfaced with github's API to find users and repositories on the git

 ## User interface for Github Finder